 - P-line CXX X-tra Strong Monofilament

-The line features a no stretch design for better hook-ups, resulting in less fish lost.
-It also for better jig control, in particular tiny panfish jigs.
+The line features a no-stretch design for better hook-ups, resulting in less fish lost.
+It is also for better jig control, in particular tiny panfish jigs.

 It has incredible strength per diameter and comes in both a clear steel version and a solar version.